 Coriander is best sown from seed, as you quite often use the whole plant in one go.
 For a continuous supply, sow little and often throughout spring.

 A mild and aromatic perennial, often used in stuffings and sausages, sage has striking flowers.
 It eventually turns woody so will need renewing every three to four years – it can be grown from hardwood cuttings once leggy.
-There are a few varieties available, from the classic green to variegated purple that adds a striking burst of colour to borders.
-Sage can be grown from seed, however we recommend buying as a plant.
+There are a few varieties available, from the classic garden/ common sage to variegated purple that adds a striking burst of colour to borders.
+Sage can be grown from seed; however we recommend buying as a plant.

-Refreshing and stimulating perennial, mint tastes delicious in teas, cold drinks and sweets.
-There are several different varieties, including pennyroyal, peppermint, spearmint and apple mint.
+A hardy perennial, mint is refreshing and stimulating.
+It tastes delicious in teas, cold drinks and sweets and adds flavour to other homegrown favourites like potatoes and peas.
+There are several different varieties available, including pennyroyal, peppermint, spearmint and apple mint.

 Mint is best grown in a pot on its own as it can quickly overwhelm other plants.